telerik/fiddler-everywhere-docs/migration.md

 1. Add one or more payment methods by entering credit card details.

-1. Select a payment method to use for your subscription renewals.
+1. Select your prefered payment method to use for your subscription renewals.

+    >important By default, none of the added payment methods are selected.
+You must explicitly choose a preferred payment method and confirm your choice through the **Select** button.

 1. Confirm your subscription migration by following the **Migrate Subscription** link.